MorrisMA/Chameleon/README.md

 Also found that the SRAM used in constructing the prototypes was incorrectly selected.
 The value used is a +5V-only device.
 Adjusted the schematic and BOM to correct this issue, and added a second/alternate part as well.

+###Release 0.3

+Converted the MPLAB-compatible test program, M16C5x_Tst4.asm, into a CCS- compatible C program, M16C5x.c and M16C5x.h.
+The resulting programs provides the same performance as the assembly language test program, and only requires an additional 10 program memory words: 0x4D (CCS) versus 0x44 (MPLAB).

+The differences can all be accounted for in the runtime of the CCS C compiler.
+First, an extra jump at location 0 and a SLEEP instruction at the end on the program are added by CCS.
+Second, the range comparisons used to isolate the ASCII characters to be converted from lower case to upper case and vice-versa use two additional instructions and one register temporary to perform the difference operations; a total of eight additional operations are required to use the temporary register.
+Otherwise, there is almost a one to one mapping of the C source to the previously developed assembly language test program.